suecom/flexadmin/README.md

 Styling is taken from CoreUIs AdminLTE template, and I apologise in advance for my lack of UI design skills.
 Maybe you could improve?

+NOTE: Some of the schema editing will NOT work when using the Sharetribe Integration API (listing state/deleted for example), as these resources are not in the 'update' API.
+They should use the open/close/approve APIs - TODO

 ## Quick start (no such thing!)

 You will need: